 City Mission was born out of a group of people having a heart to serve the less fortunate and to discover more about what it means to be on mission and a true disciple of Jesus.
 Jon was fortunate to be among that group and God broke his heart for the city of Roanoke.
 The Lord surprised Jon by leading him to resign from his position at Fellowship Community Church in Salem, sell his house and move to SE Roanoke as a missionary.

 Jon is married to his best friend Kristi.
 They met at Southeastern Seminary in Wake Forest, NC.
 After graduation they moved to Salem to be on staff at FCC.
-Since then, they have been blessed with four kids named Levi (5), Maggie (4), Norah (2) and Olive (newborn).
+Since then, they have been blessed with four kids named Levi (6), Maggie (5), Norah (3) and Olive (1).

-Jon and Kristi’s heart is to see Roanoke renovated by the gospel.
-They are in the process of restoring a run-down, foreclosed house in Southeast so that they can live among the people that God has called them to.
+Jon and Kristi’s heart is to see churches mobilized and Roanoke renovated by the gospel.
 Click here to find out how you can support the work of City Mission.

 City Mission has a vision to see the low-income communities of Roanoke City spiritually and socially renewed by the good news of Jesus.

 We serve the residents of these communities, share the good news, connect them with a local church, and then involve them in the mission to reach their neighborhood.
 We currently serve in three public housing communities in S.E. and N.W.
 Roanoke and have plans to be in all eight of the public housing communities operated by the City

 City Mission is made up of people from different backgrounds, ethnicities, ages and denominations.
 People from a variety of churches in the Valley serve with City Mission because it is not about a specific church or person but it is about being unified to reach and serve our community with the love of Jesus.
 We hope you or your group will be a part of the movement.